junxit/us-congress-bills-111/metadata.md

 - 2009-02-05 — Introduced in Senate
 - 2009-02-05 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S1682-1684)
 - 2009-02-05 — Sponsor introductory remarks on measure.
 (CR S1681-1682)
+- 2009-03-05 — Committee on the Judiciary.
+Ordered to be reported with an amendment favorably.
+- 2009-03-05 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2009-03-05 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2009-03-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 28.